MatchuPitchu/react-summary/Readme.md

   - a basic context where I can pass data and functions to other components

     ```JavaScript
-    // auth-context.js
+    // AuthContext.js
-    import React from 'react';
+    import { createContext } from 'react';

-    // create an default(!) blueprint obj that contains components with an app wide state storage;
+    // create an default(!) obj that contains components with an app wide state storage;
     // this helps e.g. for autocompletion in VSC
-    const AuthContext = React.createContext({
+    const AuthContext = createContext({
       isLoggedIn: false,
       onLogout: () => {},
     });